 Equivalent Terms: Service Provider, Service Vendor Provider Security Program A program consisting of requirements and/or standards adopted for safeguarding international civil aviation against acts of unlawful interference.
 The Provider Security Program is compliant with the requirements of civil aviation security authorities in the State and states where operations are conducted.
 Provision A generic term for any IOSA/ISSA/ISAGO Standard or Recommend Practice.
 Psychoactive Substances Substances that can produce mood changes or distorted perceptions in humans, to include, but not limited to, alcohol, opioids, cannabinoids, sedatives and hypnotics, cocaine, other psychostimulants, hallucinogens and volatile solvents; coffee and tobacco are excluded.
-Equivalent Term: Psychoactive Drugs Public Health Emergency (PHE) An occurrence or imminent threat of an illness or health condition, caused by bio terrorism, epidemic or pandemic disease, or (a) novel and highly fatal infectious agent or biological toxin, that poses a substantial risk of a significant number of human facilities or incidents or permanent or long-term disability (WHO/DCD, 2001).
-Requires the governor to declare a state of public health emergency; permits the governor to suspend state regulations, change the functions of state agencies.
+Equivalent Term: Psychoactive Drugs Public Health Emergency (PHE) An emergency declared by a state when there is an occurrence or imminent threat of an illness or health condition, caused by bio terrorism, epidemic or pandemic disease, or by a novel and highly fatal infectious agent or biological toxin, that poses a substantial risk to the population; a PHE may also be declared by a state upon activation by the World Health Organization (WHO); the declaration of a PHE permits the suspension of state regulations and changes to the functions of state agencies.

-Q

-Quality

-The degree to which a system consistently meets specified requirements, satisfies stated needs, or produces desired outcomes.

-Quality Assurance (QA)

-The formal and systematic process of auditing and evaluation of management system and operational functions to ensure:

-- Compliance with regulatory and internal requirements;

-- Satisfaction of stated operational needs;

-- Identification of undesirable conditions and areas requiring improvement;

-- Identification of hazards.

-Equivalent Term: Internal Evaluation, Compliance Monitoring Quality Assurance Manager The individual assigned the duties and responsibilities for management of the quality assurance function within a management system.
+Q Quality The degree to which a system consistently meets specified requirements, satisfies stated needs, or produces desired outcomes.
+Quality Assurance (QA) The formal and systematic process of auditing and evaluation of management system and operational functions to ensure: - Compliance with regulatory and internal requirements; - Satisfaction of stated operational needs; - Identification of undesirable conditions and areas requiring improvement; - Identification of hazards; - Assessing the effectiveness of safety and security risk controls.
+Equivalent Terms: Internal Evaluation, Compliance Monitoring Quality Assurance Manager The individual assigned the duties and responsibilities for management of the quality assurance function within a management system.
 Equivalent Terms: Quality Manager, Manager Quality (MQ), Manager Quality Assurance (MQA), QAM, Compliance Monitoring Manager Quality Audit A periodic, independent, and documented examination and verification of activities, records, systems, programs, processes, and other elements of an organization, to determine the level of compliance or conformity with applicable regulations, standards and other requirements.
 Quality Control (QC) The audit, inspection or testing of the output of a process, which may be a product, service or function, to determine compliance with technical, performance and/or quality standards.
 Quality control activities are typically sponsored by the operations, maintenance or security managers that have direct responsibility for the safety and/or security of operations in their respective operational area(s).
 Equivalent Terms: Product Inspection, Product Audit, Frontline Inspection, Line Check, Line Evaluation.
 Quality Management System (QMS) The aggregate of the organizational activities, plans, policies, procedures, processes, resources, responsibilities, and the infrastructure implemented to ensure all operational activities satisfy the customer's and the regulatory requirement.
 A controlled documentation system is used to reflect the plans, policies, procedures, processes, resources, responsibilities and the infrastructure used to achieve a continuous and consistent implementation and compliance.
 Quality Manual (QM) The document that states the quality policy of an organization (e.g. operator, AMO, service provider) and describes the quality management system of such organization, to include the scope of the system, established procedures for the system and the interaction between processes within the system.
 See Maintenance Management Manual (MMM), Maintenance Procedures Manual (MPM).
 Equivalent Term: Quality Policy Manual.